Seemavij/Calculator/README.md

 ####
 Acknowledgments
 * Code Institute there Code Institute course material in html CSS and java Script and the Slack community members for their  help and support.
-* Laura Mayock Who helped me  to make some challanges easier.
+* Laura Who helped me  to make some challanges easier.
 * Aleksei Konovalov my Code Institue tutor who helped me .

 ####